emberjs/rfcs/text/0000-deprecate-ember-k.md

 some reason the VM deoptimizes that function, that deoptimization is spreaded across all the usages of `Ember.K`.

-Lastly, the chainable nature of `Ember.K` tends to surprise the users:
+Third, the chainable nature of `Ember.K` tends to surprise the users:

 ```js
 let derp = {